-Finally, to explore pathways linking monocyte function and lipid metabolism, we performed mRNA sequencing on isolated monocytes from ALF, decompensated cirrhosis (DC) and HC (Fig 7A).
-As shown in the Venn diagram, 206 genes were unique for ALF (Fig 7B).
-LPAR1,2,5 and 6 expression levels were not different between study groups (Fig 7C-D), while LPAR3 and LPAR4 genes were filtered out due to low expression levels (data not shown).
+206 genes were unique to ALF (Fig. 7B).
+LPAR1,2,5 and 6 expression levels were not different between study groups (Fig. 7C-D), while LPAR3 and LPAR4 genes were filtered out due to low expression levels (data not shown).

-Of note, MerTK and CD163 monocyte transcript levels were increased in ALF compared to control while Major Histocompatibility Complex related genes (HLA) appeared hypo-expressed in ALF, and the antigen processing and presentation pathways were downregulated (Fig7E).
-HLA-DPA1, HLA-DPB1, HLA-DRA and HLA-DMB were uniquely downregulated in ALF compared to both groups as well as CD163, IFNAR 2, FKBP5, ADM were upregulated in ALF only (Fig 7D and F).
-Moreover, LAIR1 and LILRB4, coding for leucocyte inhibitory receptors were upregulated in ALF compared to both HC and

-DC.
-Among the main pathways discriminating between ALF vs HC and vs DC we found genes related to lipid metabolism including fatty acid metabolism and steroid metabolism, in particular LPCAT2 and LPCAT3 which were upregulated in ALF.
+Of note, MerTK and CD163 monocyte transcript levels were increased in ALF compared to control while HLA appeared hypo-expressed in ALF, and the antigen processing and presentation pathways were downregulated (Fig. 7E).
+HLA-DPA1, HLA-DPB1, HLA-DRA and HLA-DMB were uniquely downregulated in ALF compared to both groups, while CD163, IFNAR 2, FKBP5, ADM were upregulated in ALF only (Fig. 7D and F).
+Moreover, LAIR1 and LILRB4, coding for leucocyte inhibitory receptors, were upregulated in individuals with ALF compared to both HCs and those with DC.
+Among the main pathways discriminating between ALF vs. HCs and vs. DC we found genes related to lipid metabolism including fatty acid metabolism and steroid metabolism, in particular LPCAT2 and LPCAT3 which were upregulated in ALF.

-Ingenuity pathway analysis by Qiagen IPA (Suppl Fig 8), showed the possible relationship between LPARs and monocyte markers.
+Ingenuity pathway analysis by Qiagen IPA (Fig. S8) showed the possible relationship between LPARs and monocyte markers.
 Several pathways were putatively identified, and further research is needed to better explain how to safely modulate monocyte function.